mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

+---
-# Plugin development
+title: Plugin development
+description: How to develop a plugin
+weight: 10
+---

 ## How to write a plugin

 1. Create a directory under `./plugins/`.
 2. Think about the configuration and write down it into `./plugins/$your_plugin/config.proto`.
 Then run `make gen-proto`.
 3. Finish the plugin.
 Don't forget to write tests.
-You can take `./plugins/demo` as the example.
+You can take `./plugins/demo` as an example.
 4. Add the doc of the plugin in the `./plugins/$your_plugin/README.md`.
 5. Add your plugin's package into `./plugins/plugins.go`.
 Run `make build-so`.
 Now the plugin is compiled into `libgolang.so`.
 6. Add integration test in the `./plugins/tests/integration/`.
 For how to run the integration test, please read `./plugins/tests/integration/README.md`.